 When it comes to jobs, it’s a seller’s market.
 Talent wars are happening all over the country, especially in tech.
-As an employer, it is important to carefully evaluate all factors when posting available positions to the market.
-Having a well written description, researching competitive pay and benefits, and keeping your employer reputation healthy are all great starts.
-But WHEN you post your job openings has been proven to matter as well in getting maximum exposure.
+As an employer, it is essential to carefully evaluate all factors when posting available positions to the market.
+Having a well-written description, researching competitive pay and benefits, and keeping your employer’s reputation healthy are all great starts.
+But when you post your job openings has been proven to matter as well in getting maximum exposure.

-Believe it or not, there are months that are better than others.
-According to LinkedIn, job applicants are more active in September and October than any other time of year, leading to a large group of new hires that start in January.
-This means there is a slow-down in January and February, as shown in the graph below.
-If you have an urgent need in February, obviously you can’t wait seven months to post it, but pay attention to these peak months when possible.
+Believe it or not, some months are better than others.
+According to LinkedIn, job applicants are more active in September and October than any other year, leading to a large group of new hires starting in January.
+This means a slowdown in January and February, as shown in the graph below.
+If you have an urgent need in February, you can’t wait seven months to post it, but pay attention to these peak months when possible.

-However, according to TIME, the most popular day to apply to a job is Tuesday.
+However, according to TIME, Tuesday is the most popular day to apply for a job.
 And research from eQuest says that job seekers are most active on Wednesday.
 The take-home message?
 The early part of the week is the best time to post job ads, and Friday and Saturday are the worst.
-Often people who are not content with their jobs get respite on the weekends and push off their unhappiness until the next week.
-Then Monday comes and they realize again how much they want a change.
+People who are not content with their jobs get a respite on the weekends and push off their unhappiness until the following week.
+Then Monday comes, and they realize how much they want a change.

 You might ask, “if the job stays on the job board, why does it matter when I post it?”
 Well, many job boards post their listings from newest to oldest.
-Also job seekers purposely sort their search results according to newest as well.
+Also, job seekers purposely sort their search results according to the newest ones.
 So if you post your ad on Friday and most job seekers don’t even look until Monday-Wednesday, it is likely to get lost at the bottom of the list before being seen.
 Get to the top of the list for maximum exposure; post on Sunday evening.